 The Blackford Centre Diploma

-I was working as a freelance journalist but realised there was more work (and therefore money) in writing blogs, website copy and emails for ecommerce businesses.
-However, I quickly learnt that writing marketing copy is very different from writing journalistic features.
-My university degree was purely writing for media (journalism, TV, short film); it didn’t cover any type of marketing writing.
+I was working as a freelance journalist but realised there was more work and more money in writing blogs, website copy and marketing emails for businesses.
+What I quickly discovered was that copywriting and journalism were very different disciplines.
+My university degree was purely writing for media (journalism, TV, short film).
+It didn’t cover any type of marketing writing.

 Copyblogger Authority Certification